olafrv/fence_vmware_soap/README.md

 ## Notice

-Right now the plugin not permits declaring two diferent VMWare VCenter devices for fencing the same list of cluster nodes.
+Right now the plugin not permits declaring two different VMWare VCenter devices for fencing the same list of cluster nodes.
 But could be tested and implemented by changing the attribute "unique" to "false" for the "hostlist" parameter in the plugin XML definition schema.